 All four items above will be saved as separate files (example: STUDENT NAME.
 CoverLetter, STUDENT NAME.cv, STUDENT NAME.ResearchPaper, STUDENT NAME.audio) and emailed in ONE message to Teresa.firstname.lastname@example.org)

-- Three letters of recommendation are required from present or former professors, supervisors or professional, work related associations.
+- Two to three letters of recommendation are required from present or former professors, supervisors or professional, work related associations.
 The letters need to be written on letterhead stationary when applicable and sent in PDF format directly to Teresa.Marrero@unt.edu.
 SUBJECT: STUDENT.NAME Graduate Recommendation Letter.

 Once accepted, students may apply for a limited number of Teaching Assistantships (TAs) to help cover costs, though this will require full-time status (9 hours of classes per semester).

 Students choose from one of the following tracks of study (both tracks total 36 hours):

 - MA EXAM: total of 36 hours.
 May be taken entirely from the Spanish graduate course offerings or combine with graduate courses from a minor area outside of the department.
 In case of having a minor, students will take 30 hours (10 classes) of Spanish graduate credit plus 6 hours (2 classes) of graduate credit in a minor area outside of the department.
 Total: 36 credit hours.
 Students select 3 areas of examination and must pass all three in order to receive their degree.
 Exams are written, take two hours each, and are given in the major (Spanish) area only.
 No oral defense.